Even If You Expect Obamacare To Be Repealed, Don't Skip Paying Tax Penalty Now

 Bad idea.
 "It's not a thing a reputable tax preparer would do," Straw said.
 "The requirement that people have health insurance or an exemption [from the mandate] is still in effect."

 The confusion stems from uncertainty over Republican officials' comments that they may do away with the individual mandate when they overhaul the health law.
-In addition, President Donald Trump signed an executive order in January that required federal agencies to waive or exempt health law-related provisions that would impose costs or penalties on individuals, to the extent permitted by law.
+In addition, President Trump signed an executive order in January that required federal agencies to waive or exempt health law-related provisions that would impose costs or penalties on individuals, to the extent permitted by law.

-One strategy that has been discussed has been to broaden the hardship exemption so more people would qualify for it, which the secretary of Health and Human Services has the authority to do.
+One strategy that has been discussed has been to broaden the hardship exemption so more people would qualify for it, which the secretary of health and human services has the authority to do.

 However, Straw says that approach might run into trouble.
 "A hardship has to mean something, you can't say that everyone has a hardship," she said.
 "Complying with the law is not considered a hardship."